-All this experimentation is nothing new for YouTube, which has experimented features openly in recent times via its YouTube Labs for Premium subscribers.
+All this experimentation is nothing new for YouTube, which has experimented with features openly in recent times via its YouTube Labs for Premium subscribers.

 What Is the New Feature?

-- The query “Custom PlayStation 5” appears as a Short about a custom PS5.
+- The “Custom PlayStation 5” query appears as a Short about a custom PS5.

 - One video includes NBA Kyrie Irving and features NBA players Kyrie Irving and Luka Dončić.